projectmesa/mesa/docs/tutorials/intro_tutorial.rst

 know <https://github.com/projectmesa/mesa/issues>`__!

 The base for this tutorial is a very simple model of agents exchanging money.
-Next, we add *space* to allow agents move.
+Next, we add *space* to allow agents to move.
 Then, we'll cover two of Mesa's analytic tools: the *data collector* and *batch runner*.
 After that, we'll add an *interactive visualization* which lets us watch the model as it runs.
 Finally, we go over how to write your own